-A great coop is built around the natural instincts and needs of a chicken.
-Think of it as their personal sanctuary—a place where they feel safe enough to sleep soundly, private enough to lay their eggs, and comfortable enough to stay healthy through every season.
-Every feature, from the height of the roosting bars to the placement of the nesting boxes, plays a role in their well-being.
+A great coop is designed around a chicken's natural instincts.
+Think of it as their personal sanctuary—a place where they feel safe enough to sleep soundly, private enough to lay eggs, and comfortable through every season.
+Every detail matters.
+The height of the roosting bars and the placement of the nesting boxes directly impact their well-being.
 A superior chicken coop design isn't just about building a box; it's about creating an environment that allows your flock to thrive.
-We'll explore the anatomy of a perfect coop from a chicken's perspective, ensuring you provide a home that truly supports their natural behaviors.
+Let's explore the anatomy of a perfect coop from a chicken's perspective to help you build a home that truly supports their natural behaviors.

 Key Takeaways